 Once again, it’s time for a run of hundred-word reviews.
 My inbox has been overflowing of late, and even after removing the material that I deem not worth my time (nor yours), I’m left with far too many discs to cover in my customary manner (500-800 word reviews).
 So herewith are twenty-five –count ‘em, twenty-five – brief, to-the-point reviews.
-The second set of five reviews looks at music from the 1980s: three reissues and two compilations.
+The first five are reissues of albums originally released in the 1970s (with one late ’69 title slipped into the mix).

 Follow “the_musoscribe” on Twitter and get notified